 So, you can put your mind at ease, no matter how far the car condo is from your residence!

-All in all, car condos are ideal for clients that plan on leaving their expensive cars parked for an extended period.
+All in all, car condos are a great way to rent garage space for your luxury, exotic or track cars.
 Some people even use the service to store their exotic car collections.

 You can lease a storage unit if you prefer to keep your car closer to home.
 This is the same concept as a private garage, but on a smaller scale and with different contents.